 These can happen anywhere, at any time and can save hours of travelling which is a key benefit of virtual meetings, however, there is still incredible value in face to face meetings and with changes to how businesses run in 2020, face to face meetings certainly shouldn’t be overlooked.

-In today’s blog, we explore the advantages and disadvantages of face to face meetings and video calling and how striking a good balance between the two can be extremely beneficial not only for business but for individual employees.
+In today’s blog, we explore the advantages and disadvantages of face to face meetings and video calling and how striking a good balance between the two can be extremely beneficial not only for small business but for individual employees and large organizations.

 Value of Face to Face Meetings